worseTyler/MarkdownBlogs/2017/05/feasibility-test-automation/index.md

 }
 ```

-This way, if the username textbox changes, you only have to change the Login method, instead of every single test that tries to log in.
+This way, if the username text box changes, you only have to change the Login method, instead of every single test that tries to log in.

 #### Deal with Fragility and Complexity Pragmatically